solarisanerd/Cipher/README.md

 bore.exe               # optional - for tunneling
 ```

-## Troubleshooting
+## troubleshooting

-**Can't connect to server**
+**cant connect to server**
-- Make sure server is running
+- make sure server is running
-- Check firewall isn't blocking the port
+- check firewall isnt blocking the port
-- If using bore make sure the url is right
+- if using bore make sure the url is right

-**Encryption errors**
+**encryption errors**
-- Make sure both client and server have same encryption settings
+- make sure both client and server have same encryption settings
-- If you changed the password/salt, change it on both sides
+- if you changed the password/salt, change it on both sides

-**Typing indicators weird**
+**typing indicators weird**
-- Yeah sometimes they glitch idk why
+- yeah sometimes they glitch idk why
-- Still works for chatting tho
+- still works for chatting tho

-**Bore not working**
+**bore not working**
-- Did you download it?
+- did you download it?
-- Is it in the same folder?
+- is it in the same folder?
-- Maybe try running it manually first: `bore local 8052 --to bore.pub`
+- maybe try running it manually first: `bore local 8052 --to bore.pub`

-## Stuff I might add later
+## stuff i might add later

-- [ ] File sending
+- [ ] file sending
-- [ ] Actual tor support (not just a toggle that does nothing)
+- [ ] actual tor support (not just a toggle that does nothing)
-- [ ] More tunnel options (cloudflare, ngrok, etc)
+- [ ] more tunnel options (cloudflare, ngrok, etc)
-- [ ] Custom colors
+- [ ] custom colors
-- [ ] Message history when you join
+- [ ] message history when you join
-- [ ] Better error handling probably
+- [ ] better error handling probably

-## Notes
+## notes

-- Don't use this for anything serious lmao it's just a fun project
+- dont use this for anything serious lmao its just a fun project
-- The code is messy I know, don't judge me
+- the code is messy i know, dont judge me
-- Logs are stored in plain text so don't say anything sus
+- logs are stored in plain text so dont say anything sus
-- If you find bugs cool let me know or whatever
+- if you find bugs cool let me know or whatever
-- The ascii art is sick tho right?
+- the ascii art is sick tho right?

-## License
+## license

-Idk do whatever you want with it, just don't sell it or claim you made it
+idk do whatever you want with it, just dont sell it or claim you made it

 ---

-Made by me cause I was bored.
-If you use this say hi or something
+made by me cause i was bored. if you use this say hi or something

-Also if you're reading this far into the readme you're probably cool
+also if youre reading this far into the readme youre probably cool